Kersey Valley Spookywoods

 Kersey Valley Spookywoods (commonly known as Spookywoods or Spooky Woods) is a seasonal haunted attraction located in Archdale, North Carolina.
 It is one of the oldest and largest haunted attractions in the Southeastern United States.

 History

 Spookywoods was founded in 1985 as a small Halloween attraction on a family farm in southeastern Guilford County, near the Randolph County line.
-It was created by Tony Wohlgemuth and a group of friends after they explored an abandoned 1920s farmhouse on the property and were startled by bats inside.
+It was created by Tony Wohlgemuth and a group of friends after they reportedly explored an abandoned 1920s farmhouse on the property and were startled by bats inside.
 Inspired by the experience, the group staged a one-night haunted house using homemade props and costumes.
 The attraction, initially intended as a single event, grew quickly in popularity as word spread throughout the Piedmont Triad.
 By the late 1980s, it was drawing thousands of visitors annually and became one of the earliest large-scale haunted attractions in the state of North Carolina.